EricCJoyce/Chess/README.md

 - `this.negamaxEngine.instance.exports.getKillerMovesBuffer();` returns the address of the negamax module's killer moves buffer.
 - `this.negamaxEngine.instance.exports.getHistoryTableBuffer();` returns the address of the negamax module's history heuristic buffer.

-The following functios are used to control tree-search.
+The following functios are used to control and monitor tree-search.
 - `this.negamaxEngine.instance.exports.setSearchId(unsigned int);`
 - `this.negamaxEngine.instance.exports.getSearchId();`
 - `this.negamaxEngine.instance.exports.getStatus();`